Inertial accelerated primal-dual algorithms for non-smooth convex optimization problems with linear equality constraints: An Inertial Accelerated Primal-dual Algorithm

 \section{An Inertial Accelerated Primal-dual Algorithm}

 In this section, we propose an inertial accelerated primal-dual algorithm and analyze the convergence properties of this algorithm when scaling coefficient satisfies certain conditions.
-First, System (\ref{dyn}) can be written as: In order to provide a reasonable time discretization of the system (\ref{form}), we follow the techniques described in \cite{a2018,hehu2022,bot2023} and let Then, (\ref{form}) can be reformulated as:
+First, System (\ref{dyn}) can be written as: